Innovative Winston-E Sit-Stand Workstation Single, Dual, And Triple

-Don't worry about lifting your sit stand workstation again.
-The Winston Electric offers the best in class sit to stand experience.
-The Winston E features a buttery smooth electric motor and on touch programming for easy height adjustment.
-Easily save your favorite sit to stand position for your ideal height.
+Don't worry about lifting your sit-stand workstation again.
+The Winston Electric offers the best in class sit-to-stand experience.
+The Winston E features a buttery smooth electric motor and on-touch programming for easy height adjustment.
+Easily save your favorite sit-to-stand position for your ideal height.

 The Winston E comes loaded with tons of features right out of the box.
 Designed and engineered with ease of you and full mobility in mind.
-The engineers have thought about every detail for the Winston so you are free to think about your tasks at hand.
+The engineers have thought about every detail for Winston so you are free to think about your tasks at hand.

 Depth adjustment is key in using a dual monitor setup.
 The adjustments allow the users to ergonomic place the monitors for the best viewing angle.

 The Winston-E can be easily placed in small offices in less than 20 minutes.
 It can remember your preferences, so you can quickly adjust the height of the sit and stand modes of this mount.
-While desk surface is compact, it’s still spacious to accommodate your keyboard, mouse, and the storage tray.
+While the desk surface is compact, it’s still spacious to accommodate your keyboard, mouse, and storage tray.
 The built-in cable organizer ensures your desk remains clutter-free.

 Winston-E received the Grand Prize in Buildings Magazine’s 2016 Product Innovations Awards.
 This recognition is a testament to the innovative design and functionality of this electric desk converter.